 The main components of ducted air conditioning can be divided into -

-Indoor components
+Indoor components:

-Outdoor components
+Outdoor components:

 Proper installation and regular maintenance of filters, coils, drainage and ducts is vital for efficient working of a ducted air conditioning system.